 You can reach out to our team by emailing firstname.lastname@example.org or send us a message using our support chat.

 There are many different reasons why you may not be eligible to invest based on securities regulations.
 Only Meadowbank can determine whether you are eligible to invest in the Lotly fund.
 If you are ineligible, we will contact you via email to give you an option to keep or delete your account.
 If you have already sent a payment, you will receive a full refund.

 You will be an official Lotly fund unit holder.
 You will be able to sign in to Lotly.com and see your dashboard where you can see how many units you have, plus additional fund details & documents.

-Yes, there will be a mortgage on the homes in Lotly’s fund.
+Yes, there is a mortgage on homes within the Lotly fund.

-No. The homeowner is responsible for the full cost of ownership.
+No. Homeowners are responsible for the full cost of ownership.